qualtrak/docs-data-connector-api/documentation/source/installapi.rst

 	git clone git@github.com:qualtrak/data-connector-api.git

-Next, please clone our sample recorder connector.
-This connector is what we use for QAing with:
+Next, please clone our sample recorder connector:

 .. code-block:: xml

 	git clone git@github.com:qualtrak/recorder-qa.git

+This connector is what we use when we carry out our QA.

 Your folder structure will now look like this: